ChartIQ/chartiq-react-app/chartiq-react-components/README.md

 ## Basic Customization

 Chart components accept two basic props, config and resources, that allow them to be customized.
-The config describes how the chart should be set up, what addOns and plugins should be enabled, hotkeys, and more.
+The config describes how the chart should be set up, what addOns and plug-ins should be enabled, hotkeys, and more.
 Typically the config describes the look and feel of the chart.
-Resources meanwhile are passed to the chart and contain utilities that the chart should use.
-These could be things like a quoteFeed or a storage constructor.
+Resources are passed to the chart and contain utilities that the chart should use, such as a quoteFeed or a storage constructor.

+> While the chart config prop is merged onto the default chart configuration, resources are not merged.
+If you pass in resources to a component, then it will not use the default resources provided in the example.

 ### Customizing the chart config

 All components accept a config prop which can be modified to enable varuios features, set chart properties, load data and more (for full documentation see [ChartIQ Default Chart Configuration](https://documentation.chartiq.com/tutorial-Chart%20Configuration.html)).

-By default you may pass in only the the parts of the config you want to customize and these changes will be merged onto the the default configuration.
+By default, you may pass in only the the parts of the config you want to customize, and these changes will be merged onto the the default configuration.
 For example:

 ```jsx
 import Chart from @chartiq/react-components